AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/list-edit-share-custom-forms-and-custom-fields.md

 author: Caroline
 feature: System Setup and Administration, Custom Forms
 role: Admin
+hidefromtoc: yes
+hide: yes
 ---

 # List and edit custom forms and widgets added to custom forms

 When you view a list of your organization's custom forms and the custom fields and widgets that have been added to them, you can use options in the toolbar to edit their properties, limit who they are shared with, copy them, and delete them.
 You can also view other information in the columns that display, such as which object types each custom form is associated with.

-For information about custom fields and widgets in custom forms, see [Add a custom field to a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-custom-field-to-a-custom-form.md) and [Add or edit an asset widget in a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-widget-or-edit-its-properties-in-a-custom-form.md).
+For information about custom fields and widgets in custom forms, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

 ## Access requirements